-Hampshire County Council’s council tax will increase by 3.99% in 2020/21 but will remain the second lowest of any county council in England.
-Just over half of the amount raised from the increase will be used to help fund pressures in adult social care.
-The remainder will be used to help support all of the services we provide.
+Hampshire County Council’s council tax will increase this year by 2.99%.
+This is significantly less than inflation and the amount we charge is the lowest of any county council in England.
+One third of the funds raised from the increase will be dedicated to funding pressures in adult social care, with the remainder used to help resource all of the services the Council provides.

 You may notice that Hampshire County Council’s total council tax is split into two separate lines on council tax bills.
 This is because Government legislation requires the adult social care precept (which is the part of council tax used to fund adult social care pressures) to be shown separately.
 More information about the adult social care precept and how council tax is calculated.

 The services we provide include:

 - Adult social care

 - Economic development

 - Road maintenance